hertze/Halation/README.md

 4. The strength of the effect, from `1` to `3`.

 5. The opacity of the effect, from `1` to `100`.

+## Tips and tricks

+If you want to remove the halation from some parts of the image (sunset skies, for instance), hit option + Z on a Mac, or ctrl + Z on a PC, to undo the last script step.
+You then get the halation as a separate layer, on which you can brush out halation with black color.